kslg/elite-rides/README.md

 ## Creating an external database using ElephantSQL

-1. Log in to ElephantSQL.com to access your dashboard
+1. Log in to ElephantSQL.com to access your dashboard.
-2. Click “Create New Instance”
+2. Click “Create New Instance”.
-3. Set up your plan
+3. Set up your plan.
     - Give your plan a Name (this is commonly the name of the project)
     - Select the Tiny Turtle (Free) plan
     - You can leave the Tags field blank
-4. Select “Select Region”
+4. Select “Select Region”.
 5. Select the nearest data center to me.
-6. Then click “Review”
+6. Then click “Review”.
-7. Check your details are correct and then click “Create instance”
+7. Check your details are correct and then click “Create instance”.
-8. Return to the ElephantSQL dashboard and click on the database instance name for this project
+8. Return to the ElephantSQL dashboard and click on the database instance name for this project.
-9. In the URL section, clicking the copy icon will copy the database URL to your clipboard
+9. In the URL section, clicking the copy icon will copy the database URL to your clipboard.

 ## Create a Heroku app to connect to the new database

-1. In Heroku, I clicked New to create a new app
+1. In Heroku, I clicked New to create a new app.
 2. Gave the app a name and selected the region closest to me.
 The I clicked Create app to confirm.
-3. Open the Settings tab
+3. Open the Settings tab.
-4. Under Config Var i added `DATABASE_URL`, and for the value, copied in the `new database url` from ElephantSQL.
+4. Under Config Var I added `DATABASE_URL`, and for the value, copied in the `new database url` from ElephantSQL.

 ## Set up the project to connect to new ElephantSQL database

-1. In Gitpod terminal, I installed `dj_database_url` and `psycopg2`, both of these are needed to connect to your external database.
+1. In the Gitpod terminal, I installed `dj_database_url` and `psycopg2`, both of these are needed to connect to your external database.
-2. I updated the requirements.txt file with the newly installed packages `pip freeze > requirements.txt`
+2. I updated the requirements.txt file with the newly installed packages `pip freeze > requirements.txt`.
-3. In the settings.py file, I imported dj_database_url underneath the import for os
+3. In the settings.py file, I imported dj_database_url underneath the import for os.
 ```python
 import os
 import dj_database_url